Carnap/Carnap-Documentation/doc/quickstart.md

 Each assignment document is a plain text file formatted in Markdown, a simple markup language.
 (Typically, the extension of Markdown text files is `.md`.)
 You can find a comprehensive introduction in the [Markdown Guide](https://www.markdownguide.org/) including a list of editors that support Markdown.
-Any plain text editor is fine, but Markdown (and Carnap) are sticklers about spaces and newlines in Markdown documents.
+For a quick reference, try [Learn Markdown in 60 seconds](https://commonmark.org/help/) Any plain text editor is fine, but Markdown (and Carnap) are sticklers about spaces and newlines in Markdown documents.
 So make sure your editor does not automatically wrap text.

 ### Downloading shared documents